*This is the first in a two-part series on gun control, taken from the printable PDF guide: Gun Control and Why It Doesn’t Work.

-The freedom to arm is the unseen superconducting magnet attracting people to our borders.
 Take away or restrict guns and you take away or restrict personal freedom.
 Power comes from the barrel of a gun; so-called “gun control” takes that power and puts it in someone’s hands other than your own.
 That must never happen.

 There’s a Reason It’s Controversial — Gun Control Doesn’t Work

 If gun control only stopped criminals and made the world safe, there would be no controversy at all.
 But that’s not the case, is it?
 It remains among the most controversial of political policies and there’s a reason: It doesn’t work as advertised.

 People who promote gun control either seek control over you while their side remains armed, are acting out their abnormal fears or are ignorant.
 Whichever way, gun control is terrible public policy and is steadfastly resisted by huge swaths of the fabric in a free society.
 It doesn’t control guns and it doesn’t control criminals.

 Most new gun-control proposals are met with outrage and opposition because they assault personal freedom under some guise.
 Frequently, the promoted purpose and actual effect are totally different.
 If those opposed to gun rights revealed their true purposes, few people would support them, so lies, deceit and misdirection are typically needed to gain support.